EntityEvolution/ev-tpmenu-ui/README.md

 - Pressing `F5`.
 Players can adjust this ingame.
 - Escape key to close it.

+## Creating more
+1) Go to `slides.json`.
+2) Copy a block of code and paste it.
+3) Modify everything to your needs.
+4) Ensure the resource.

 ## Installation
 * You can either download it or clone it with git and add the following to your `server.cfg`:
 ```